TheWover/EasyNet/README.md

 A usage guide for the EasyNet Library and ExampleWrapper are provided in their subdirectories.

 # To-Do
-* Replace CopyTo usage with a 3.5 compatible function to ensure this can be used on older Windows machines.
-Should be trivial.
 * Overload the pack function to optionally take a pre-defined key.
 * Add an environmentally keyed version that uses an enum that you OR togethor to get your options of what to check.